Drop-Off Depots & Landfill

 Do you have any reusable or resellable items too good to be discarded?
 Why not try one of the charitable organizations (see page 5 of your 2019 Curbside Collection Calendar for a current listing) in our area to see if your trash may be someone else’s treasure.
 Please keep in mind that the items must be clean, in working condition and actually reusable.

-Donation bins for reusable clothing are located in various locations throughout Mission, and are provided by the Developmental Disabilities Association and the Canadian Diabetes Association.
-For specific bin locations, please click on the links to their respective websites.
+Donation bins for reusable clothing are located in various locations throughout Mission, and are provided by the Canadian Diabetes Association.
+For specific bin locations, please click on the link to their website.

 If you have too much fruit to deal with, the “Mission Food Access Network” coordinates the gleaning of excess fruit and vegetables from your garden.
 Please visit www.mfan.ca and click on “Food Gleaning” to have volunteers help you with the harvest.
 One third the bounty goes to you, one third goes to the pickers, and the rest goes to a local, charitable food program.